Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/assorted/assorted.md

 ## Identosphere
 We created an [Identosphere Group on Tru.net](https://tru.net/Identosphere)

-## Projects

-RIF Identity

-* [@ilanolkies](https://twitter.com/ilanolkies) shares: *Okey, so, today I mapped the work done in the last 3 month by [@rif_os](https://twitter.com/rif_os) about Self-Sovereign Identity protocols in a single link [https://github.com/rsksmart/rif-identity](https://github.com/rsksmart/rif-identity).
-All compatible with existent protocols and fully integrated into [@RSKsmart](https://twitter.com/RSKsmart) blockchain.
-The future is one step closer.*

 ## History

 * [A brief history of SSI: Where does it come from?
 A timeline.](https://jolocom.io/blog/a-brief-history-of-ssi-where-does-it-come-from-a-timeline/)